apecloud/kubeblocks/docs/user_docs/cli/kbcli_kubeblocks_preflight.md

       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
-      --match-server-version           Require server version to match client version -n, --namespace string               If present, the namespace scope for this CLI request --request-timeout string         The length of time to wait before giving up on a single server request.
+      --match-server-version           Require server version to match client version --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used